Sam Montaño: Biography

-Community Organizing
+Community organizing

 Prior to running for the Massachusetts House of Representatives in 2022, Montaño was involved in community organizing and advocacy in Jamaica Plain and describes "deep roots" in the neighborhood.
 After moving to Jamaica Plain in 2015, Montaño ran for the Jamaica Plain Neighborhood Council and won a seat representing Area B, the Easternmost region of the neighborhood.
 They eventually served as chair of the Council.

 Significant work in Jamaica Plain prior to election also includes working as a resident organizer at the Mildred C. Hailey housing project to establish a youth center.
-Montaño also served in the Impact Advisory Group at Pine Street Inn, a homeless services provider.
+Montaño also served in the Impact Advisory Group at the Pine Street Inn.

 Other work in the Boston area prior to their candidacy included working as Director of Organizing at GreenRoots, Inc, an environmental justice organization in Chelsea, Massachusetts.
 They also served as a housing advocate with the Jamaica Plain Neighborhood Development Corporation, a program officer with the Massachusetts Cultural Council, and a guest advocate with the Crittenton Women's Union.

 In 2024, Montaño became the executive director of the Transgender Emergency Fund of Massachusetts, an organization that provides life-sustaining resources, including drop-in services and transitional housing support, to transgender people.